 In the current Internet, this principle was identified with the acronym KISS ("Keep it simple, Stupid!")
 [KISS]

-“Native Programmability and soft re-architecting” principle – specific principle to Network 2030
+Native Programmability and Soft re-architecting

 In Network 2030, soft re-architecture is conceived as extremely flexible and highly programmable capability with native softwarisation infrastructures.
 As such Network 2030 represents an evolution of native flexibility and programmability conversion in all network segments (wireless/wire access, core, edge).